One of the most extreme winter storms in years is set to deliver damaging ice and heavy snow to nearly half the US

 The extreme cold will worsen the storm and its impacts by causing snow and ice to accumulate faster on roads, making them harder to treat, and possibly leaving those that lose power shivering without heat for days.

-Snow and ice will start to develop over the Central and Southern Plains on Friday as the storm begins to intensify and then expand on Saturday, stretching from Oklahoma and northern Texas to North Carolina and Virginia by Saturday night.
-Snow and possibly ice should continue through Sunday night in parts of the mid-Atlantic and Northeast.
+Snow and ice will start to develop over the Central and Southern Plains on Friday as the storm begins to intensify and then expand on Saturday, stretching from Oklahoma and northern Texas to North Carolina, Virginia and Maryland by Saturday night.
+Snow and ice should continue through Sunday night in parts of the mid-Atlantic and Northeast.

 However, the track of this storm and how it interacts with the blast of cold air is still somewhat uncertain and that will make a big difference when it comes to snow and ice totals in any one location.
-Those details will come into better focus over the next couple of days.
+Those details are coming into better focus now, but changes are possible over the next couple of days.

-Winter storm watches have been hoisted for more than 50 million people across parts of almost 20 states ahead of the storm and more are likely in the next day or two.
+Winter storm watches have been hoisted for nearly 125 million people across parts of 24 states ahead of the storm and more are likely in the next day or two.

 Ice could knock out power to many